-mirroring - A type of data redundancy applicable to hard drives or system memory.
-When applied to hard drives, a set of physical drives stores data and one or more sets of additional drives stores duplicate copies of the data.
+mirroring - A type of data redundancy in which a set of physical drives or memory modules stores data and one or more sets of additional drives or memory modules stores duplicate copies of the data.
 Mirroring functionality is provided by software.
 See also striping and RAID.
-When applied to system memory, data in one set of memory modules is duplicated in an identical set of memory modules.